megg-at-github/JET-OS-Open-Source-Project/README.md

 # Requirements
 1. Install Python to your device
 2. Minimum storage: 3.56 KB
-3. Download the battery_status file take the code and convert it into a python file, after you have installed python.
+3. Download the battery_status and pc_info file, then take the code and convert it into a python file, after you have installed python.
 4. Install packges such as,

    Password package